About the Author

 Q: How many unpublished and half-finished books do you have?

-A: Currently, I have three unpublished manuscripts and one half-finished book.
+A: Currently, I have four unpublished manuscripts and one half-finished book.

 Q: Anything you would like to say to your readers and fans?